 In the 2nd atomweight tournament bout Tanja Angerer got off to a good start, hurting Mina Kurobe with a stiff and accurate jab.
 Once Kurobe closed the distance however she cinched a single leg and angled to put Angerer down.
 From there Kurobe would defend the arm bar and punish with strikes or pass to side.
 Kurobe turned up the intensity as time ticked down, raining down elbows and punches from the side.

 Sensing she needed something big, Angerer rocked Kurobe seconds into the 2nd round with a pinpoint straight.
 Kurobe stayed calm and composed and got in on the legs for a much needed double leg takedown against the fence.
 From there she took every opportunity to strike.
 Angerer made space by kicking Kurobe off but it gave chance for Kurobe to charge in and pass to side.
-She locked a crucifix and then mound and battered Angerer for the stoppage.
+She locked a crucifix position and then secured mount, pummeling Angerer for the stoppage as 4:52 of the round.

 Koreas Ye Ji Lee tore into Takumi Umehara from the opening bell of their atomweight tournament semifinal.
 The power difference was apparent as Ye threw kicks high and low and fired solid straights to keep Umehara on the defensive.
 Ye took the fight to the mat where she kept position and did damage.
 The 2nd round was more of the same, Umehara tried to get into the fight but physically couldn’t match Ye, on the ground Ye broke her down with volume until ref had seen enough at 3:21 of round 2.